Grandparents eating breakfast with their granddaughter.

 The loan term you're comfortable with has much more to do with your finances than your age.
 Many seniors use a 30-year mortgage because of its relatively low monthly payments, but you might decide to use a 15-year or shorter term depending on your intentions for the house.

-In most cases, you don’t need to worry about what will happen to your mortgage if you pass before it’s paid off.
-Your loved ones can usually sell the house to repay the remainder of your loan, but if you want your family to keep the home, you may want to set up a life estate and set money aside or plan on using insurance to cover the mortgage.
+In most cases, you don’t need to worry about what will happen to your mortgage if you pass away before it’s paid off.
+Your loved ones can usually sell the house to repay the remainder of your loan, but if you want your family to keep the home, you may want to set up a life estate and put money aside or plan on using insurance to cover the mortgage.

-Get approved to buy a home.
+Get approved to refinance.

 How To Apply For A Senior Refinance Program

 Just like taking out a new mortgage, refinancing can be a slightly different experience when you’re living on a fixed income.
-Here’s what you’ll have to do to find the mortgage refinance programs for your needs and your financial goals.
+Here’s what you’ll have to do to find the mortgage refinance programs for your needs and your financial goals:

-Decide Why You Want To Refinance
+1. Decide Why You Want To Refinance

-Apply With Your Mortgage Lender Of Choice
+2. Apply With Your Mortgage Lender Of Choice

-Get Through The Underwriting Process
+3. Get Through The Underwriting Process

 During underwriting, your lender will verify your income and make sure you meet the standards for a refinance.
-Your lender will also schedule an appraisal to ensure your home hasn’t decreased in value.
+Your lender will also likely schedule an appraisal to ensure your home hasn’t decreased in value.
 After all your paperwork clears and your appraisal comes back, you’ll sign on your new loan at closing.

-Understand The Hurdles
+4. Understand The Hurdles

 Increase Your Chances Of Getting Approved